Arena Racing Company: Racecourses

 After the purchase of Ffos Las in May 2018, ARC also expressed interest in acquiring Towcester racecourse and greyhound track.

 In August 2018, owners of Arena Racing, David and Simon Rubens, announced plans for a multi-million-pound redevelopment of Newcastle Racecourse and High Gosforth Park.
 Changes might include a new events centre at Newcastle and a residential development at High Gosforth Park.

 Greyhound tracks

 In May 2017 ARC acquired both Sunderland Greyhound Stadium and Newcastle Greyhound Stadium from William Hill followed by the lease purchases of Belle Vue and Perry Barr Stadiums in October 2019 from GRA Acquisition.
 In 2020 Arc bought Nottingham Greyhound Stadium from Nottingham Greyhound Stadium Ltd.

+In December 2025, ARC secured the lease at Mildenhall Stadium, with the management of the lease being overseen by Simon Franklin, Director of Yarmouth Stadium.